Arthemyst/-representativeness_rest_service/README.md

 # representativeness_rest_service
 ## Introduction
 Application for training and using prediction models.
+Celery with Redis was used to perform the task of training the model asynchronously.

 ## Images from website